 For the mind and senses do not now have to open themselves; they find themselves naturally opened, and it appears that the divine world is no other than the everyday world.

 And just like that, the terrible empty feeling I woke to was gone.

 Everyone around me, they were me, and I was them.

 We were one, joined together in our universal fears and desires, where we’d risk pain in our search for pleasure.

-Where I realized without pleasure I would not be able to discern what is pain.
+Where I realized without pleasure, I would not be able to discern what is painful.